 Do you call it an accessibility statement or should you go with accessibility policy?

-The police aren’t coming to your door if you choose the wrong one, but we both know why we’re in this saloon (details and a shot of OCD).
+The police aren’t coming to your door if you choose the wrong one, but it is best if you can differentiate between the two correctly.

 The W3C (creators of the Web Content Accessibility Guidelines) use a statement but as this topic falls within the legal best practices realm, I’d prefer to align with the Department of Justice’s stance.